sharuvaruu/sharuvaruu/README.md

 # 👋 Hey There!
 I’m Sharvari Salodkar, but you can call me sharuvaruu! 🚀

 Welcome to my digital playground!
 I’m a tech enthusiast with a penchant for **Machine Learning**, **Deep Learning**, and **Large Language Models**.
-When I’m not diving into code or juggling algorithms, you’ll find me building solutions that are smarter, faster, and occasionally more humorous than your average chatbot. 😄
+When I’m not diving into code or juggling algorithms, you’ll find me building solutions.
+Honestly i am still figuring out in life!

 Oh, and I’m also a writer by passion – because who doesn’t love a good story with their code? 📚